Muddyblack/kde-audio-visualizer/README.md

 ## How it works

+For a detailed explanation of the architecture and data flow, see the [Architecture Documentation](docs/workflow.md).

-The widget can't read PipeWire directly from QML, so a small shell helper (`feeder.sh`) runs `cava` in the background and atomically writes the latest bars to `$XDG_RUNTIME_DIR/audio-wave-widget/bars`.
+In short: the widget uses a small shell helper (`feeder.sh`) to run `cava` in the background and atomically writes the latest bars to `$XDG_RUNTIME_DIR/audio-wave-widget/bars`.
 The QML side polls that file at ~30 fps.
-A `flock` ensures only one feeder runs even if Plasma respawns the widget.
-On unload, `pkill -f` cleans up the helper.

 ## Tweaking